cbrown0x90/dotfiles/README.md

 # dotfiles
-Dot files for everything I use frequently i3 and whatnot, ncmpcpp, terminator, and vim
+Dot files for everything I use frequently

+i3/misc, ncmpcpp, terminator, and vim